PrefectHQ/prefect/docs/guides/automations.md

 3. Now that we created a notification block, we can go to the automations page to create our first automation.
 ![Automations page](/img/guides/automation-list.png)

-4. Next we try to find the trigger type, in this case let us do a flow completion (keep in mind task failures get cascading upstream back to the parent flow).
+4. Next we try to find the trigger type, in this case let us do a flow completion.

 ![Trigger type](/img/guides/automation-triggers.png)

-Finally, let us create the actions that will be done once the triggered is hit.
+5. Finally, let us create the actions that will be done once the triggered is hit.
 In this case, let us create a notification to be sent out to showcase the completion.
 ![Notification block in automation](/img/guides/notify-auto-block.png)

-Now the automation is ready to be triggered from a flow run completion.
+6. Now the automation is ready to be triggered from a flow run completion.
 Let us locally run the file and see that the notification being sent to our inbox after the completion.
 ![Final notification](/img/guides/final-automation.png)

 !!!
 Tip "No deployment created"